bright/new-www/content/blog/what-are-point-of-sale-devices.md

 published: true
 language: en
 ---
 **Integrations with retail devices is crucial part of every point-of-sale system.
-Learn about the types of equipment used in POS for restaurant and retail.**
+Learn about the types of equipment used in POS for hospitality and retail.**

 ![ePOS equipment](../../static/images/blog_post_cover_epos.png)